 Jump to answers to the most common questions about the Northwestern Study Abroad Application, organized by topic:

 - Required approvals

 - Passport and photos

-If you have additional application questions not addressed here, feel free to call the Study Abroad Office at 847-467-6400 for assistance or come to our walk-in hours.
+If you have additional application questions not addressed here, feel free to call the Study Abroad Office at 847-467-6400 or schedule an appointment with a Study Abroad Adviser.

 1. How many programs can I apply to?

-3. Can I decide later to attend my second choice program?
+2. If I list second choice program, can I decide later to attend it as opposed to my first choice program?

-For programs during the academic year, the order in which you list the programs on your NU Application is generally not binding.
+In general, the order in which you list the programs on your NU Application is not binding.
 If you are approved for - and accepted to - more than one program, you may choose to attend either your first or your second choice program.
 Most programs require a confirmation deposit after acceptance to confirm your attendance.
-All students are also required to submit a Program Confirmation Form to the Study Abroad Office prior to studying abroad to inform us which program you will attend.
+All students are also required to submit a Program Confirmation Form prior to studying abroad to inform us which program you will attend.